MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/localizations/setting-up-fiscal-integration-for-retail-channel.md

     1. Add a new button, and set the **Print fiscal Z** button property.
     1. On the **Distribution schedule** page, run the **1090** job to transfer changes to the channel database.

-## Enable manual execution of postponed fiscal registration
+## Enable manual execution of deferred fiscal registration

-To enable manual execution of a postponed fiscal registration, you should add a new button to a POS layout.
+To enable manual execution of a deferred fiscal registration, you should add a new button to a POS layout.

 - On the **Button grids** page, follow the instructions in [Add POS operations to POS layouts by using Button grid designer](../dev-itpro/add-pos-operations.md#add-a-custom-operation-button-to-the-pos-layout-in-retail-headquarters) to install the designer and update a POS layout.

     1. Select the layout to update.
     1. Add a new button, and set the **Complete fiscal registration process** button property.
     1. On the **Distribution schedule** page, run the **1090** job to transfer your changes to the channel database.

 ## View connection parameters and other information in POS